 Oasis is working with the Ministry of Justice to create the UK’s first secure school, a replacement for youth jail, in the biggest move forward in youth justice in living memory.

-Our focus will be on restoration, rather than retribution.
+Our focus will be on restoration and re-integration into society.
 We will develop a safe environment with a holistic and integrated approach to education, care and health which will improve the life chances of some of the country’s most vulnerable young people.

 See media release